Sunday, October 5, 2014

 2023 addendum: A connection to 'gender critical'

 By the way, yes, I am aware that since I wrote the 2008 article above, Richard Dawkins came out as a transphobe.
 See my article: "How did Richard Dawkins undermine transgender people?"
 It's a 36-minute read on Medium.
-Medium lets you read a certain number of stories for free every month.
-You may also consider a paid membership on the platform.
+Consider a paid membership on the platform.

 No comments: